Lowellowuor/AMR_NEXUS-/README.md

 ### Machine Learning Operations

-- **Model registry** — version tracking with metrics, algorithm, and activation state
 - **Prediction log** — every inference recorded with features, latency, and outcome
-- **Calibration curve** — predicted vs lab-confirmed outcomes
+- **Calibration curve** — predicted vs laboratory-confirmed outcomes
-- **Feature drift detection** — symmetric total variation across 5 dimensions
+- **Feature drift detection** — symmetric total variation across five dimensions
 - **Live performance** — accuracy, sensitivity, specificity, PPV, NPV computed from confirmed outcomes
-- **Fallback logic** — deterministic rule-based risk score if model unavailable
+- **Fallback logic** — deterministic rule-based risk score if the model is unavailable, labelled in the response and in the prediction log
+- **Manual retraining** — `scripts/retrain.py` produces a candidate without touching production; `--promote` swaps it in with a backup

 ### Administration